 - Kindle – The San Blas islands are the perfect place to kick back and relax with a good book.
-Safe on space and bring a kindle with books downloaded beforehand.
+Save on space and bring a kindle with books downloaded beforehand.
 Plus the new kindle is waterproof so you don’t need to worry about getting it wet at the beach.

 - A camera to capture the moment!
 GoPros are great for snorkeling.
 If you have a drone it’s an incredible place to use one.
 I took my Mavic Pro and it was my favorite place I used my drone all year because you can capture the entire island in one shot.
-You have to get permission beforehand from the Kuna to use a drone, which you can apply for in Panama city.
+You have to get permission beforehand from the Kuna to use a drone, which you can apply for in Panama City.

-- 3 copies of your passport – you need this for immigration, it’s easy to get done in Panama city.
+- 3 copies of your passport – you need this for immigration, it’s easy to get done in Panama City.

-- Water – you won’t have access to fresh water until the third day, so bring at least 4L with you.
+- Water – you won’t have access to freshwater until the third day, so bring at least 4L with you.

 - Snacks – the food they prepare for you is awesome, but you might get hungry in between meals (especially if you’re doing a lot of snorkeling) so bring your favorite snacks with you.
-Remeber to take any garbage off the islands with you.
+Remember to take any garbage off the islands with you.

-Canadians also need to pay a visa entrance fee to Colombia which is pay 190,000 COP/$65 USD.
+Canadians also need to pay a visa entrance fee to Colombia which is 190,000 COP/$65 USD.
 You have to pay this EVERYTIME you enter Colombia, FYI.
 Even if you leave for 5 minutes.
 I didn’t realize and ended up having to pay it again when I left and then a third time because of poor planning, so I’m a little bitter 😛

 Don’t forget to buy travel insurance before your trip!
 In case of an injury means you end up with expensive medical bills, or even have to cancel your trip mid-way.
-I recommend World Nomads as travel insurance for a San Blas Adventures tour as they have insurance policies designed for adventourous travelers.
+I recommend World Nomads as travel insurance for a San Blas Adventures tour as they have insurance policies designed for adventurous travelers.
 Get a quote below now!

 If you are traveling between Panama and Colombia and love adventure I can’t recommend San Blas Adventures enough.
 It was an awesome four days away from the world and a chance to experience another way of life.